SidJain1412/SidJain1412.github.io/content/posts/hnsw-vector-databases.md

 Vector DBs index relationships, not actual values.
 Making this indexing efficient is important for quick queries.

 ### What is HNSW?
 HNSW stands for **Hierarchical Navigable Small World** graphs.
 It implements a high-recall approximate nearest-neighbor (ANN) search for large collections of vectors.
+I know the name is a mouthful but it'll be clearer by the end of this post!

 <br>
 <div style="text-align: center;">